“Through our innovative approach and fashion instincts, we aim to tread (ever so stylishly) where other retailers don’t.”

 This common ground between cultures is what Tayyab believes has driven Public Desire’s global success.
 “Millennials have more in common with other millennials than you have with your own parents.
 No other age group behaves the same all over the world as millennials do.”

-A strong focus on driving international growth is easy using xSellco’s auto-translation feature.
-“The translate feature in xSellco is absolutely genius—it really works,” says Tayyab, noting that international queries are now easily handled using automatic translation.
+A strong focus on driving international growth is easy using eDesk’s auto-translation feature.
+“The translate feature in eDesk is absolutely genius—it really works,” says Tayyab, noting that international queries are now easily handled using automatic translation.
 Avoiding the need for multilingual staff, while still giving global customers the kind of experience their English-speaking customers enjoy, has helped shape their global brand.
 “We don’t hide the fact that we’re a UK-based company, so being able to speak to our customers in their native language really gives them an experience they don’t expect.”

 Time is of the Essence